Migrants posing as volleyball players arrested in Greece | DW | 22.09.2019

 Read more: Greek police arrest migrants in raids and at airports

-The colleyball-clad men wore matching outfits and carried similar sports bags and two volleyballs.
+The men wore matching outfits and carried similar sports bags and two volleyballs.

 Police said they were Syrian nationals, who had wanted to travel to Zurich with Ukrainian passports.